Log Truck Accidents

 - Whether preventative safety measures were followed, including but not limited to, whether the driver failed to put up proper safety warnings and devices if the driver’s log truck was stalled on the roadway.

 Log trucks are amongst the largest vehicles you will find on Louisiana roads.
 Due to the great demands that are put on log truck drivers to timely deliver their product, and seasonal setbacks such as rain, log truck drivers can often find themselves in difficult positions.
 The position of being required to drive fatigued or hastily to meet their employer’s demands and make ends meet.

 Because log truck drivers are often independent contractors, meaning they are only paid based on the loads they haul, they may feel these pressures even greater.
 When those behind the wheel are fatigued or are in a rush to meet demands, this is the perfect storm for a collision to occur.
 Research and prior cases have proven accidents are more likely to occur when employees are under pressure.
 These are factors which we always assess in every case to determine whether these human factors played a part in causing the collision.

-Hannah Salter and Cliff Cardone understand the seriousness of properly evaluating all facts associated with each log truck accident.
+Cliff Cardone understands the seriousness of properly evaluating all facts associated with each log truck accident.
 We believe no detail should go unexamined and are strictly committed to helping injured victims in Louisiana properly and fully assess their legal case.
 You may see other attorneys advertising they handle log truck accidents in all 50 states – not us.
 We have one singular focus and that is helping people who were injured in Louisiana on Louisiana roadways.
 We handle logging truck accidents all throughout this state and have successfully represented residents of other states injured here by log trucks in Louisiana.
 To speak with us for a free consultation about any of your logging truck accident questions, you can give us a call 24/7 at 504-522-3333.